Eagle Ridge, Calgary: Demographics

 In 2015, residents in this community had a before tax median household income of $263,754 (62% of private households had a total household income of at least $200,000).
-According to Canada's Richest Neighbourhoods, a index produced by the magazine Canadian Business and Environics Research Group, in 2014 Eagle Ridge was ranked the 18th wealthiest neighbourhood in Canada and 3rd wealthiest in Calgary, with an average household net worth of $6.55 million, an average annual household income of $660,328, and home prices averaging $1.13 million.
+According to Canada's Richest Neighbourhoods, an index produced by the magazine Canadian Business and Environics Research Group, in 2014 Eagle Ridge was ranked the 18th wealthiest neighbourhood in Canada and 3rd wealthiest in Calgary, with an average household net worth of $6.55 million, an average annual household income of $660,328, and home prices averaging $1.13 million.

 As of 2016, approximately 15% of residents were immigrants, of which the majority arrived in Canada before 1981.
 Approximately 75% of immigrants migrated from Europe and 25% from the Americas.
 The community has a high rate of bilingualism in Canada's two official languages, English and French, relative to the rest of the city.
 In 2016, 25% of residents reported knowledge of both French and English.
 French was reported as the mother tongue and language most often spoken at home by 7% of residents while English was reported as the mother tongue for 79% of residents; 14% of residents indicated a mother tongue other than English and French.
 Approximately 2% of residents represented visible minorities.

+Crime

+Despite the massive wealth of the residents of the community, the community has a major crime problem due to the Rockyview General Hospital residing inside the community.
+Other hospital communities in Calgary have issues with crime such as St. Andrews Heights, Seton, Montgomery, and Beltline.